 Hip alignment can be challenging—perhaps more so than the alignment of any other joint in the body.
 This is true not just because hip tightness is such a common phenomenon.
-It is also true because we don’t spend much time bringing awareness to our hips and core.
+It is also true because we don’t spend much time thinking about our hips and core.
 Poor hip awareness in turn makes it very challenging to place the hips intentionally, but learning to do so produces many amazing benefits.

 None of our joints are as flexible as they were when we were infants.
 As we age, however, the hips typically lose a greater percentage of their range of motion than any other joint in our bodies.
 The hip joints are extremely flexible when we are born, but in our daily lives we make use of a very limited part of their original range of motion.
 Muscles and connective tissue will tighten up naturally to permit no more than the range of motion that we regularly require of them, and thus the hips get ever tighter with age.
 Part of the reason for this tightening is efficiency.
 In order to be able to walk and run efficiently, it is actually advantageous to have hips that don’t permit much more than the range of motion required for walking and running.